George Mallory: Tom Holzel's theory (1971)

-In 1980, Holzel received a letter from Hiroyuki Suzuki, foreign secretary of the Japanese Alpine Club.
-Suzuki's letter was in reply to Holzel, who had written to the Japanese inquiring about their 1979 Sino-Japanese Everest reconnaissance expedition and requesting they look out for Irvine's body—which Holzel had prognosticated might be discovered on a snow terrace at about 8200 m—and the camera he may have carried.
-Suzuki's letter contained grievous news.
-He wrote that on 12 October 1979, as their reconnoitring party attempted to reach the North Col, an avalanche occurred that swept three Chinese including Wang Hongbao, into a crevasse, resulting in their deaths.
-Suzuki told Holzel that on 11 October—the day before the avalanche caused his death—Hongbao informed their expedition climbing leader, Ryoten Hasegawa, that during the 1975 Chinese Mount Everest expedition, he had seen "two deads."
-One he had seen close to a side moraine in the East Rongbuk Glacier below the 1975 expedition Camp III, and the other was on the Northeast Ridge route at an altitude of 8100 m.
-Suzuki expressed that Hongbao was a non-English speaker but repeated the word "English, English" to Hasegawa.
-Suzuki added that the first was possibly Maurice Wilson, questioned who the second he saw at 8100 m was, and informed Holzel that Hongbao touched the latter's torn clothes, some of which the wind had blown away, and buried the corpse by placing snow on it.
+Hongbao said he had seen torn clothes on the second body and buried it under the snow.
 (Note: In 1986, before the 1986 Mount Everest North Face Research Expedition began, its leader Andrew Harvard arranged a meeting for a Japanese climber to interview Ryoten Hasegawa.
-During the interview, Hasegawa wrote down for the first time what Wang Hongbao had told him in 1979 about his sighting of a dead body on 5 May 1975 at an altitude of 8100 m.
+During the interview, Hasegawa wrote down for the first time what Wang Hongbao had told him in 1979 about his sighting of a body on 5 May 1975 at an altitude of 8100 m.
 Later, the expedition received an English translation of the letter Hasegawa had written during the interview, in which he expressed an apology for his memory of some unclear points.
 He communicated that the only language he understood was Japanese, and Hongbao only spoke Chinese, and neither understood English.
 Hasegawa explained that their communication consisted of "very simple words, by characters written on the snow and for the most part gesture," and "English" was the only word they both comprehended from that language.
-Hasegawa further expressed that Hongbao pointed towards the Northeast Ridge with his finger stating, "8,100-metre Engleese," and made a gesture of sleeping by placing the palms of his hands together against his cheek, slanting his head to one side.
+Hasegawa said that Hongbao pointed towards the Northeast Ridge, stating, "8,100-metre Engleese," and made a gesture of sleeping by placing the palms of his hands together against his cheek, slanting his head to one side.
 He added, "Hongbao opened his mouth, pointed his finger to his cheek, pecked it slightly, and whirled it as if to catch a dragonfly.
 He also gestured at his clothing, picking at it, moving his finger to his mouth and blowing off it."
 Hasegawa interpreted that perhaps Hongbao meant that the dead mountaineer's mouth was agape, birds pecked at the cheek, and it was an old body with tattered clothing brought about by the elements.
-Hasegawa was confident he and Hongbao had discussed the body's posture and precise location, but could no longer remember these specifics.
+Hasegawa was confident he and Hongbao had discussed the body's posture and precise location, but could no longer remember the specifics.
 However, he clearly remembered when he wrote in the snow with his axe, in Chinese characters, "A body of an Englishman at 8,100 metres?"
 Hongbao nodded yes.)